Middle School Programs

 Science Education In A FUN Way Through "hands-on" Exploration!
 Our programs are designed to meet the Georgia Standards of Excellence.
 We will be happy to tailor our programs to meet your school's specific curricular needs.

-High Touch High Tech delivers 90 minute, in-school science field trips, usually broken into two 45 minute periods over two days.
+High Touch High Tech delivers 90 minute, in-school science field trips, usually broken into two 45 minute periods over two days for middle school.
 Our degreed professionals take over your regular period times, so your daily schedule remains the same.
 Students become scientists and learn by doing the actual experiments.
 Our programs are totally hands-on and totally participatory by each child.

 High Touch High Tech provides all equipment and materials in this supply intensive educational experience.
 Many programs provide take home experiments.
 We can present in a science lab, spare room, media center, or your classroom.

-Program cost for a two-day trip is $10.50 per student with a $20 supply surcharge per day.
-If there are less than 100 students per day, over two days, there is a minimum charge of $1090.00.
+Program cost for a two-day trip is $12.50 per student.
+If there are less than 100 students per day, over two days, there is a minimum charge of $1,250.00.

 If you have less than 100 students and can accommodate 90 minute blocks to complete your trip in one day, please call for discounted rate.